-What’s the difference between dating and in a relationship?
-We’ve all been there… where we were in a relationship, but not so sure about the title.
+This may be a little old school, but there’s a difference between dating and in a relationship.
+However, we’ve all been there… where we were in a relationship, but not so sure about the title.
 Could you call it casual dating or is it something serious?
 How many of us truly know what is dating?

 Asking can be awkward especially when the answer is something totally different from what you were hoping for.
 Being in a relationship is not the same as dating.
 So, let’s make the difference between dating and being in a relationship clear because it’s not always black and white.